What Are the Disadvantages of Cedar Siding? 7 Real Problems

 Does cedar siding add to home resale value?

-It depends on the market.
-In upscale Twin Cities neighborhoods where natural materials are expected, well-maintained cedar can add value.
-But poorly maintained cedar is a red flag for buyers and inspectors — it signals potential hidden moisture damage and upcoming replacement costs.
+It depends.
+In upscale neighborhoods where natural materials are expected, well-maintained cedar can add value.
+Poorly maintained cedar is a red flag for buyers.

 What's the best alternative to cedar siding in Minnesota?